Electricity Price Review

 Current phase: evaluating need for action, to report back to minister

-The EPR recommended that government should review the compliance framework in the Electricity Industry Act 2010 and related enforcement regulations to bring them up to date with best practice.
-Changes to primary legislation relating to the compliance framework were incorporated into the Electricity Industry Amendment Bill.
-The Bill received Royal assent on 31 August 2022.
+The EPR recommended that Government should review the compliance framework in the Electricity Industry Act 2010 and related enforcement regulations to bring them up to date with best practice.
+Changes to primary legislation relating to the compliance framework were incorporated into the Electricity Industry Amendment Bill, which was passed in August 2022.
 The amendments:

 • increase the maximum penalty for a code breach from $200,000 to $2 million;